QizhiPei/FABind/README.md

 ![](./imgs/pipeline.png)

 ## News
+**Nov 09 2023**: Move trained checkpoint from Github to HuggingFace.

 **Oct 10 2023**: The trained FABind model and processed dataset are released!

 **Oct 11 2023**: Initial commits.
 More codes, pre-trained model, and data are coming soon.